jechol/daybit-api-docs/source/index.html.md

 ## Response format

 Basically there are two types of response formats.
-Based on the result of API calls, you would get one of success or fail models. 결과 값은 오른쪽과 같.
-[Error List](#error-list)는 아래에 있다.
+Based on the result of API calls, you would get one of success or fail models.
+Please see success and fail response examples on right column.
+You can also find [Error List](#error-list) in below.

 > Success